-Ingrown hairs can be annoying and painful.
-Sometimes, these hairs leave behind dark spots and scars.
-In our New York City laser hair removal facility, our clients can eliminate their ongoing struggle with ingrown hair.
+Ingrown hairs can be annoying and painful, and usually are the price of shaving.
+These types of hairs can leave behind dark spots and scars, leading to feelings of self-consciousness.
+At Romeo & Juliette Laser Hair Removal, our clients can eliminate their ongoing struggle with ingrown hairs.

 - Redness or other hyperpigmentation